-We are used to be the owner of our documents and only passing on the finished “product”.
+We are used to being the owner of our documents and only passing on the finished “product”.
 We have learned that knowledge is power and that some human bottlenecks are successful precisely because they do not share their knowledge.

 and this is a huge challenge for the introduction of collaborative environments.
 It’s not a matter of introducing tools in the short term, but of using the tools as a catalyst for a mindset change.
 A change process that needs to be actively supported and professionally accompanied.

-Even under the best conditions it is not easy.
+Even under the best conditions, it is not easy.
 The process takes years with ups and downs.